kakkoyun/checklocks-demo/README.md

 * `pkg/resource/resource.go`: Contains the `ProtectedResource` struct with various annotations and methods demonstrating correct/incorrect usage.
 * `pkg/resource/resource_test.go`: Contains test cases, including some using `+checklocksfail` to assert expected linter violations and others verifying `go-mutexasserts` behavior with the `debug` tag.
+* `pkg/genericresource/generic.go`: Contains a generic version (`GenericResource[T]`) used to test the analyzer's behavior with generics.
+* `pkg/genericresource/generic_test.go`: Contains basic tests for the generic resource.
 * `Makefile`: Defines targets for installation, linting, testing, and cleaning.